ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

                     respectively.

 		  * **-3**
-                    The restrictions n > 0, m > 0 or requirement that a
+                    The restrictions n > 0, o > 0 or requirement that a
                     type contains its relevant string 'coordinate',
                     'sparse_by_rows', 'sparse_by_columns',
                     'dense_by_rows' or 'dense_by_columns' has been